DeleteObjects - Amazon Simple Storage Service

 The bucket name containing the objects to delete.

-When using this action with an access point, you must direct requests to the access point hostname.
+Access points - When you use this action with an access point, you must provide the alias of the access point in place of the bucket name or specify the access point ARN.
+When using the access point ARN, you must direct requests to the access point hostname.
 The access point hostname takes the form AccessPointName-AccountId.s3-accesspoint.Region.amazonaws.com.
 When using this action with an access point through the Amazon SDKs, you provide the access point ARN in place of the bucket name.
 For more information about access point ARNs, see Using access points in the Amazon S3 User Guide.

 Required: Yes